ericspod/Eidolon/INSTALLATION.md

 Eidolon can also use system-installed IRTK executables.
 If these are present they will be used automatically, otherwise those packaged with Eidolon will be used.
 To install the IRTK onto your system using the provided PPA, run the following:

-{{{#!sh
     sudo apt-add-repository ppa:ghisvail/irtk
     sudo apt-get update
     sudo apt-get install irtk
-}}}

 ----
 ## OS X

 There is a OS X application package provided containing a .app object.
 Download the .dmg from the main trac page, mount it and copy the .app package to wherever you want, then double click to start.
 Alternatively .tgz packages of development releases can be acquired by request.

-The tutorial material is within the .app directory, so you will have go into this with Finder and copy **Eidolon_?.?.?.app/Contents/Resources/tutorial** to some other location to be able to open the script files from within Eidolon.
+The tutorial material is within the .app directory, so you will have go into this with Finder and copy *Eidolon_?.?.?.app/Contents/Resources/tutorial* to some other location to be able to open the script files from within Eidolon.
 You get access to the contents of the .app directory by right-clicking on it and selecting **Show Package Contents**.